 The Hal Wootten Lecture was established in 2006 by UNSW Law & Justice in honour of founding Dean, Emeritus Professor Hal Wootten.
 This lecture is a highlight of the Faculty's year and commemorates Hal Wootten's founding vision for the Faculty.

-In this year’s lecture, Jen Robinson will reflect on Hal’s legacy and the role of law in protecting human rights, addressing the climate crisis and contributing to progressive social change.
-Drawing on examples from her own practice and experience around the world, Jen will share her own journey, how she came to share and espouse Hal’s view about “living greatly in the law” and why it is more relevant now than ever before.
+Jen Robinson reflects on Hal’s legacy and the role of law in protecting human rights, addressing the climate crisis and contributing to progressive social change.
+Drawing on examples from her own practice and experience around the world, Jen shares her own journey, how she came to share and espouse Hal’s view about “living greatly in the law” and why it is more relevant now than ever before.

 UNSW Law & Justice alumna and former Sex Discrimination Commissioner Elizabeth Broderick AO reflected on her life in the law as she delivered the 11th Hal Wootten Lecture.
 Broderick discussed her journey from her early interest in STEM, experiences as a UNSW Law & Justice student and how she pioneered the establishment of a legal technology practice.
 Broderick has dedicated her career to working tirelessly to break down structural and social barriers women and men face to strengthen the laws on gender equality.